-VANISHED: A Chronicle of Discovery and Loss Across Half a Million Years
+VANISHED: A Chronicle of Loss and Discovery Across Half a Million Years

 Byron Wolfe, Sheri Simons, Troy Jollimore, Heather Altfeld, Oliver Hutton, Dr. Rachel Teasdale